AdobeDocs/analytics-platform.en/help/connections/audience-analysis/audience-analysis-configure.md

 Audience analysis allows you to ingest audience membership data from Experience Platform Profile datasets into a Customer Journey Analytics connection.
 Audiences become available as new dimensions for use in Analysis Workspace.
 For more detailed overview information about audience analysis, see [Audience analysis overview](/help/connections/audience-analysis/audience-analysis-overview.md).

+>[!IMPORTANT]
+>
+>Audience data is reprocessed and generated each night, making audience data accurate for analysis only for the previous day ("yesterday").
+>
+>Audiences are available in Customer Journey Analytics data views on the day after you create the audience analysis configuration.

 ## Create an audience analysis configuration

 When creating an audience analysis configuration, you select the sandbox and merge policy associated with the Experience Platform audiences that you want to analyze.
 Customer Journey Analytics creates a new lookup dataset, then automatically adds the lookup dataset and the profile dataset to the connection you choose.